Crock Pot Chicken

 Meal Ideas:

-Definitely check out Make and Takes for detailed pictures and her spice rub.
+Thanks to Make and Takes for for her spice rub!

 That sounds easy!
 You don't put any liquid in it? gina